vectara/vectara-docs/www/docs/console-ui/update_credit_card.md

 5. Enter your payment details, and click **Update**.
 A confirmation pop up message indicates that the payment method has been updated.

-Congratulations.
+Congratulations!
 You have successfully updated the payment method and your payments going forward will be processed with it.